 There are many types of leukemia.
-Some are rare.
-Most are named based on if they are fast growing (acute), or slower growing (chronic).
-They are also named by which type of bone marrow cell (myeloid or lymphocytic) the leukemia starts in.
+Most are named based on if they're fast growing (acute), or slower growing (chronic).
+They are also named by the type of bone marrow cell (myeloid or lymphocytic) the leukemia starts in.

-What is chronic lymphocytic leukemia (CLL)?
-Chronic lymphocytic (LIM-fo-SIH-tik) leukemia, or CLL for short, is a type of cancer that starts in early forms of white blood cells called lymphocytes in the bone marrow.
-When they work right, these cells help the body fight infections.
+Chronic lymphocytic leukemia, or CLL for short, is cancer that starts in early forms of white blood cells called lymphocytes in the bone marrow.
+When they work right, lymphocytes help the body fight infections.

 In CLL, the leukemia cells grow out of control and crowd out normal blood cells.
-These cells often build up slowly over time, and many people don't have any symptoms for at least a few years.
+These cells often build up slowly over time.
+Many people don't have any symptoms for at least a few years.
 In time, the cells can spread to other parts of the body, including the lymph nodes, liver, and spleen.

-Doctors have found that there are two kinds of CLL.
-One kind grows very slowly and may take a long time before treatment is needed.
-The other kind grows faster and is a more serious leukemia.
+There are two kinds of CLL.
+One kind grows very slowly and it may take a long time before treatment is needed.
+The other kind grows faster and is more serious leukemia.
 Ask your doctor which kind you have.

 If signs are pointing to CLL, more tests will be done.
 Here are some of the tests you may need: